 - RoundTrip drives cannot act as a temporary storage medium to get free space back.

-- The process requires that the snapshots be created in the cloud before the local snapshots can be destroyed.
+- The RoundTrip process requires creating recovery points in the cloud before destroying the local snapshots.

 How secure are RoundTrip drives?

 - When the RoundTrip Wizard is used to synchronize the data on your Datto appliance to a RoundTrip drive, it will format the enclosure, and encrypt the filesystem with AES256 encryption.
 At that point, only the local Datto appliance and the offsite (receiving) server can read the data on the drive.

 We recommend that you follow these steps to determine whether you truly need a RoundTrip drive, or if a synchronization over the internet would be faster:

 1. Check your local and offsite backup chains.
 Determine how long the chains have been out of sync.